 Learning lays the foundation for motivated behavior enabling us to anticipate and respond to salient events in our environment.
 Research in our lab focuses on characterizing the diverse learning, memory, and decision-making processes that support adaptive behavioral flexibility.
-We use an array of methodological techniques in this work including neuroimaging, psychophysiology, computational modeling, and genetics, in conjunction with experimental paradigms that draw upon both animal learning and economic decision theories.
+We use an array of methodological techniques in this work including neuroimaging, psychophysiology, and computational modeling in conjunction with experimental paradigms that draw upon both animal learning and economic decision theories.
 Our work address these two central questions:

 What cognitive, computational, and neural processes inform our motivated actions and choices?